Project Gutenberg’s Uncle Remus and Brer Rabbit, by Joel Chandler Harris

 You need to understand this business concept to do the right thing when offering your work for free to an organization.

-Too many people see the savings they provide an organization by donating their time and resources.
-Donating time is how financial accounting tracks things, but those organizations that mature over time do not use this method alone.
+Too many people see the savings an organization provides by donating their time and resources.
+Donating time is how financial accounting tracks things, but as organizations mature, they do not rely on this method alone.
 Instead, they use managerial accounting methods in addition to their organization.

 MANAGERIAL ACCOUNTING: